Abu Dhabi eyes new airport terminal launch by early 2017

 Abu Dhabi airport has emerged in the past two years as a significant competitor to the larger airport in neighbouring Dubai, where Emirates airlines is based.

-A consortium of Turkey’s TAV Insaat, Athens-based Consolidated Contractors Co and Dubai’s Arabtec ARTC.DU was awarded a 10.8 billion dirhams contract to build the terminal in June.
+A consortium of Turkey’s TAV Insaat, Athens-based Consolidated Contractors Co and Dubai’s Arabtec was awarded a 10.8 billion dirhams ($2.94 billion) contract to build the terminal in June.

 “The construction will be done in 2016.
 By the end of the second quarter of 2017, we will be operational,” Daniel Molloy, deputy development officer at Abu Dhabi Airports Company told a business conference in Abu Dhabi.